goodluck-codetest/codetest/quant1/data.md

 # 3. US Treasury Auction

 US Treasury department publish announcement of their upcoming bond issuances, the objective is to build a pipeline for this dataset.
-Please implement a scraper to scrape the website: https://treasurydirect.gov/auctions/upcoming And design the schema and implement a point in time database to save all data that could possibly be of interest so it can be retrieved in the future for backtest purposes.
+Please implement a scraper to scrape the website: https://treasurydirect.gov/auctions/upcoming/  design the schema and implement a point in time database to save all data that could possibly be of interest so it can be retrieved in the future for backtest purposes.
 Below are some specific requirements:

 - Implement the scraper and perform data check.
 - Design job scheduler to run scraper in daily basis.